Toronto Varsity Blues men's soccer: 1963: A businessman named Ernie Glass

-In September 1963, Blues star-forward Bobby Lewis introduced a Toronto-businessman, named Ernie Glass, as the new head coach of the Blues.
+In September 1963, Blues star-forward Bobby Lewis introduced a Toronto businessman named Ernie Glass as the new head coach of the Blues.
 Glass had coached the Toronto City Reserve team and was a former player himself in Edinburgh, Scotland.
-He had ten returning Blues players that year, including top-scorer Keith Murphy, Jeff Mahon, Urs Maag, Bobby Lewis, Bill Troost and Peter Haynes.
-The Varsity Blues won the Blackwood Trophy after a 4–3 home-win and a 2–2 away draw against McGill but came up short in the Toronto & District Association championship with a 1–1 draw against McMaster near the end of the season, leaving them tied for second in the league standings.
-This was star-player's Bobby Lewis' last year as a Blue.
+He had ten returning Blues players that year, including top-scorer Keith Murphy, Jeff Mahon, Urs Maag, Bobby Lewis, Bill Troost, and Peter Haynes.
+The Varsity Blues won the Blackwood Trophy after a 4–3 home win and a 2–2 away draw against McGill but came up short in the Toronto & District Association championship with a 1–1 draw against McMaster near the end of the season, leaving them tied for second in the league standings.
+This was star player Bobby Lewis' last year as a Blue.
 He was invited on trial with Chelsea F.C. in England in March 1964 after the season ended and went on to attend graduate school in Wales.

 1964: A thinking man's team

 In 1964, only 6 members had returned from the previous year's team.
-Among them were Pat Terrelonge, Bill Troost, Dom Dente and Nick Walker.
-Newcomers included future Varsity Blues soccer coach Jim Lefkos, Andy Pastor, "King" Ghartey and Austris Liepa.
+Among them were Pat Terrelonge, Bill Troost, Dom Dente, and Nick Walker.
+Newcomers included future Varsity Blues soccer coach Jim Lefkos, Andy Pastor, "King" Ghartey, and Austris Liepa.
 Coach Glass described the squad as a "thinking man's team" and the "youngest in a number of years".
-The Varsity Blues finished first in the regular season standings, capturing the Toronto & District Association trophy, going undefeated in the process.
-As for the Blackwood Trophy, the Varsity Blues and McGill Redmen were deemed co-winners after the final game ended 0-0, even after extra-time.
+The Varsity Blues finished first in the regular season standings, capturing the Toronto & District Association trophy and going undefeated in the process.
+As for the Blackwood Trophy, the Varsity Blues and McGill Redmen were deemed co-winners after the final game ended 0–0, even after extra-time.
 Jim Lefkos led the team in scoring with 11 goals.

 1965: The best college soccer team

-By the 1965 season, the league split into two divisions: Université de Montréal, McGill University and Queen's University in the East division and University of Toronto, University of Western Ontario, University of Guelph and McMaster University in the West division.
+By the 1965 season, the league split into two divisions: Université de Montréal, McGill University, and Queen's University in the East division and the University of Toronto, University of Western Ontario, University of Guelph, and McMaster University in the West division.
 Prior to the season, Glass said of his roster that he's "never seen so much talent in a group of college kids like this".
 There were nine returning players (Austris Liega, Dom Dente, Bill Troost, Pat Terrelonge) as well as rookies Ormond Mendes, Frank Soppelsa, and Bill Nepotiuk.
 Jim Lefkos was not a part of the 1965 team.
-In the middle of their undefeated season, University of Western Ontario coach Julius Payne said "Toronto has the best college soccer team I've ever seen outside of England".
-Toronto went undefeated in the West division and then retained the Blackwood Trophy on Nov 12, 1965 after defeating the East division winners, Queen's University, 6–1 in the final at Varsity Stadium.
+In the middle of their undefeated season, University of Western Ontario coach Julius Payne said, "Toronto has the best college soccer team I've ever seen outside of England".
+Toronto went undefeated in the West division and then retained the Blackwood Trophy on Nov 12, 1965, after defeating the East division winners, Queen's University, 6–1 in the final at Varsity Stadium.